Miller-Media/modern-framework/README.md

 * Easily encapsulate your html into re-usable templates that can be overridden by other plugins and themes.
 * Leverage a built in task runner to easily send routine tasks off to a managed queue to be ran by cron.
 * Create tables for your plugin and let the framework automatically manage your changes for new releases.
+* Build new release packages with a single command and all your plugin files will be versioned automatically.

 ## Objectives